Can UK corporates still make and receive SEPA payments after Brexit?

 This was approved in March 2019, as long as we continued to comply with the relevant criteria.

-How has Brexit affected the UK’s membership to SEPA?
+How Has Brexit Affected the UK’s Membership?

 According to UK Finance: “Broadly speaking, nothing has changed for UK businesses who use SEPA for SEPA payments.